Skip to main content

 History

-I am an American Studies scholar and historian of the United States.
-My work explores U.S. expansion, place promotion, and issues of race, climate, human-animal interactions, and environment, with a particular focus on the United States' tropical and semi-tropical frontiers - California, Florida, and Hawai'i.
+I am an American Studies scholar and award-winning historian of the United States.
+My work explores U.S. expansion, place promotion, and issues of race, climate, environment and human-animal history, with a particular focus on the United States' tropical and semi-tropical frontiers - California, Florida, and Hawai'i.
 I am interested in interdisciplinary approaches to understanding the United States in both my research and teaching.
 At Exeter I teach into History and Liberal Arts and also act as the Director of Liberal Arts.

 My first monograph,Tropic of Hopes: California, Florida, and the Selling of American Paradise, 1869-1929 (2013), was awarded the Florida Book Award Gold Medal in Florida Nonfiction.
 It also co-won the British Association of American Studies Arthur Miller Centre First Book Prize (2014).
 I have co-edited a published collection exploring the significance and legacies of the 1965 Selma march and Voting Rights Act.
 In August 2021, my monograph, California and Hawai'i Bound: U.S. Settler Colonialism and the Pacific West, 1848-1959, was published by the University of Nebraska Press, as part of a new series exploring Pacific Worlds.
 My current research projects include a history of human-reptile encounters in frontier Florida.